The Fukaya category of the pillowcase, traceless character varieties, and Khovanov Cohomology: Tangle categories, following Bar-Natan

 \subsection{$2$-stranded tangles and planar tangles}

-Fix $2n$ points on the boundary of the unit disk $D^2$, say $B_{2n}=\{e^{\pi \bbi \ell/n} \mid\ell=0, \dots,2n-1\}. $ A {\em planar $n$-tangle} is a properly embedded compact 1-dimensional submanifold of $D^2$ with boundary equal to $B_{2n}$.
-Thus a planar $n$-tangle has $n$ arc components and some number of circle components.
+Fix $2m$ points on the boundary of the unit disk $D^2$, say $B_{2m}=\{e^{\pi \bbi \ell/m} \mid\ell=0, \dots,2m-1\}. $ A {\em planar $m$-tangle} is a properly embedded compact 1-dimensional submanifold of $D^2$ with boundary equal to $B_{2m}$.
+Thus a planar $m$-tangle has $m$ arc components and some number of circle components.

-A (generic) {\em $n$-tangle} is a properly embedded compact 1-dimensional submanifold of $D^2\times I$ with boundary equal to $B_{2n}\times\{\tfrac 1 2 \}$ such that the projection to $D^2$ has finitely many transverse double points.
-In the usual way, the projection of an $n$-tangle $T$ to $D^2$ which has $d$ double points determines $2^d$ planar $n$-tangles by taking complete resolutions of the double points.
+A (generic) {\em $m$-tangle} is a properly embedded compact 1-dimensional submanifold of $D^2\times I$ with boundary equal to $B_{2m}\times\{\tfrac 1 2 \}$ such that the projection to $D^2$ has finitely many transverse double points.
+In the usual way, the projection of an $m$-tangle $T$ to $D^2$ which has $d$ double points determines $2^d$ planar $m$-tangles by taking complete resolutions of the double points.
 If the $d$ double points are ordered, each complete resolution can be labelled with a sequence of $0$s and $1$s of length $d$, with $0$ corresponding to the ``overcrossing turns left'' resolution.

+In this article, we focus on 2-tangles.
 Figure \ref{tripleballfig} illustrates three 2-tangles $T_\times, T_0,$ and $ T_1$.
 The tangles $T_0$ and $T_1$ are planar, and are the two resolutions of the non-planar tangle $T_\times$.
 Every other planar tangle is isotopic to the planar tangle obtained from either $T_0$ or $T_1$ by adding circle components in the complementary regions.

 \begin{definition} For $\ell=0,1$ and $n=0,1,2,\dots$, let $T_\ell(n),$ denote the set of all planar 2-tangles with $n$ circle components and whose two arc components are isotopic to $T_\ell$.
 There are several such planar isotopy classes, corresponding to where the circles are placed in complementary regions, but they are all isotopic in $D^2\times I$.
 We will say that a planar 2-tangle $P\in T_\ell(n)$ {\em has type $T_\ell(n)$}.
 When no chance of confusion is possible we will abuse notation by letting $T_\ell(n)$ denote any planar 2-tangle in the set $T_\ell(n)$. \end{definition}